 Os-Ma-nfvo: The NFVO receives directives from the OSS/BSS systems to standup and teardown services as the business objectives dictate.
 The NFVO also provides information to the OSS/BSS regarding current configuration, usage, and other operational details of interest.

 Or-Vnfm: The NFVO calls the VNFM to offload the lifecycle management of a single VNF instance.
-That instance, and potentially other VNF instances, compose a network service the NFVO manages.
+That instance, and potentially other VNF instances, compose a network service that the NFVO manages.
 There may in practice be many VNFMs, so the Nfvo-Vnfm could be a 1-to-many pattern.

 Ve-Vnfm-em: For EMs that are aware of NFV, this interface enables communication between the EM and the VNFM for coordinating their actions in many aspects of the VNF lifecycle.